-It may seem a stupid question.
+It may seem a silly question.
 Which morning would you rather wake up to?
 One where the sun is streaming through the window?
 Or one where the rain is pouring down the pane?

-The problem is that whilst we might believe we feel happier and more motivated when the sun is out, the facts seem to be conflicting.
+Research shows that there is a clear productivity dip over winter.
+The problem is that, while we might believe we feel happier and more motivated when the sun is out, the facts seem to be conflicting.

 Does sunshine equal happiness?

 A host of research projects have been carried out into the sun’s effect on our moods, with many indicating a positive connection between increased sunshine and a happier disposition.